Water tower: Design and construction

 A variety of materials can be used to construct a typical water tower; steel and reinforced or prestressed concrete are most often used (with wood, fiberglass, or brick also in use), incorporating an interior coating to protect the water from any effects from the lining material.
-The reservoir in the tower may be spherical, cylindrical, or an ellipsoid, with a minimum height of approximately 6 m and a minimum of 4 m in diameter.
+The reservoir in the tower may be spherical, cylindrical, or an ellipsoid, with a minimum height of approximately 6metres (6 m) and a minimum of 4m (4 m) in diameter.
 A standard water tower typically has a height of approximately 40 m.

-Pressurization occurs through the hydrostatic pressure of the elevation of water; for every 102 mm of elevation, it produces 1 kPa of pressure.
-30 m of elevation produces roughly 300 kPa, which is enough pressure to operate and provide for most domestic water pressure and distribution system requirements.
+Pressurization occurs through the hydrostatic pressure of the elevation of water; for every 102mm (102 mm) of elevation, it produces 1kPa (1 kPa) of pressure.
+Thirty meters (30 m) of elevation produces roughly 300 kPa (300 kPa), which is enough pressure to operate and provide for most domestic water pressure and distribution system requirements.

 The height of the tower provides the pressure for the water supply system, and it may be supplemented with a pump.
 The volume of the reservoir and diameter of the piping provide and sustain flow rate.
 However, relying on a pump to provide pressure is expensive; to keep up with varying demand, the pump would have to be sized to meet peak demands.
 During periods of low demand, jockey pumps are used to meet these lower water flow requirements.
 The water tower reduces the need for electrical consumption of cycling pumps and thus the need for an expensive pump control system, as this system would have to be sized sufficiently to give the same pressure at high flow rates.

 Very high volumes and flow rates are needed when fighting fires.
 With a water tower present, pumps can be sized for average demand, not peak demand; the water tower can provide water pressure during the day and pumps will refill the water tower when demands are lower.

 Using wireless sensor networks to monitor water levels inside the tower allows municipalities to automatically monitor and control pumps without installing and maintaining expensive data cables.